-Major shareholders of institutional shareholders (Note 2) First Copper Technology Co., Ltd. (32.96%); Hua-Hung Investment Co., Ltd. (6.84%); Wang-Yang, Bi-Er(3.49%); Wang, Feng-Shu (2.55%); Wang, Wen-Ling(2.20%); Wang, Hung-Ren (2.12%); Wang, Yu-Fa (1.75%); Wang, Hung-Ming (1.46%); Chen, Kun-Rong (0.80%); Mei Da Woods Industry Co., Ltd. (0.62%) Soong Ming-Feng: 31.27%; Soong Yen-Yi:21.2%; Soong Hui-Ling:21.20%; Raymond Soong: 13.33%; Ruan, Li-Yin:13.00% Kai-Sheng Investment Co., Ltd. (9.94%); O-Li Investment Co., Ltd. (8.48%); Fubon Life Insurance Co., Ltd. (4.97%); Yu-Shin Investment Co., Ltd. (4.70%); Yue-Sheng Investment Co., Ltd. (2.68%); Snowdown Merchandise Corp.; (3.14%); Li-Chu Investment Co., Ltd. (2.11%); Gong-Tung Leasing Co., Ltd. (2.41%); Huang-Lu Investment Ltd. (1.92%), Employee Stock Ownership Trust of Kwong Lung Enterprise Co., Ltd. (1.60%)
+Name of Institutional Shareholders (Note 1) Major Shareholders of Institutional Shareholders (Note 2) First Copper Technology Co., Ltd. (32.96%), Hua-Hung Investment Co.
+(6.84%), Wang-Yang, Bi-Er (3.49%), Wang Feng-Shu (2.55%), Wang, Wen-Ling (2.20%), Wang Hung-Ren (2.12%), Wang, Yu-Fa (1.75%), Wang Hung-Ming (1.46%), Chen, Kun-Jung (0.80%), Mei Da Woods Industry Co., Ltd. (0.62%) Dasong Investment Co.,Ltd. Soong Ming-Feng: 31.27%; Soong Yen-Yi:21.2%; Soong Hui-Ling:21.2%; Raymond Soong: 13.33%; Ruan Li-Yin:13%

-Note 1: In case the director or supervisor is a representative of institutional shareholder, such institutional shareholder's name shall be indicated.

-Note 2: Fill in the major shareholders of that institutional shareholder (Top ten shareholder) and their shareholding percentage.
-If the major shareholders are still institutional shareholders, the following table shall be filled in.

-Note 3: If the institutional shareholder is not a company, the aforesaid name and shareholding of the shareholder to be disclosed, are the name of sponsors and their sponsorship or donation percentage.
+- Note 1: In case the director or supervisor is a representative of institutional shareholder, such institutional shareholder's name shall be indicated. - Note 2: Fill in the major shareholders of that institutional shareholder (Top ten shareholder) and their shareholding percentage.
+If the major shareholders are still institutional shareholders, the following table shall be filled in. - Note 3: If the institutional shareholder is not a company, the aforesaid name and shareholding of the shareholder to be disclosed, are the name of sponsors (please refer to announcement on the Judicial Yuan website for more information) and their sponsorship or donation percentage.
+For sponsors who have passed away, please indicate "Deceased".